How to switch to Aurora MySQL Version 3 more safely

 The root cause was that queries were being executed in a full scan on the v3 cluster.

-Fortunately, this time we only had to change the application's destination, so we were able to quickly switch it back.
+Fortunately, this was just a change in the application's destination, so we were able to quickly revert.

 Switching procedure after a problem

-Here are some good and bad things about this transition:
+Here are some good and bad points about this transition:

 Good points

-- B/G switching was not performed, and only the application reference was changed to check the operation.
+• B/G switching was not performed, and only the application reference was changed to check operation.

 What went wrong

-- Although the operation was confirmed in the staging environment, it was not possible to compare the execution plans of the v2 cluster and the v3 cluster using the production environment data.
+• Although the operation was confirmed in the staging environment, the execution plans of the v2 and v3 clusters were not compared using production environment data.

-Taking these things into consideration, for clusters where user impact is likely to be particularly large,
+Taking these into consideration, for clusters where the impact on users is likely to be particularly large,

 I decided to make the switch in the following way:

-- Change long_query_time of v2 cluster slow log to 0 or 0.1
+1. Change long_query_time in the v2 cluster slow log to 0 or 0.1

-- Create clusters A and B by duplicating the v2 cluster using the clone function, and upgrade cluster B to v3.
+1. Create clusters A and B by duplicating the v2 cluster using the clone function, and then upgrade cluster B to v3.

-- Run pt-upgrade included in percona-toolkit on cluster A and cluster B.
+1. Run pt-upgrade included in percona-toolkit on cluster A and cluster B

-- At runtime, execute a query on the slow log source obtained in (1)
+1. At runtime, execute a query on the source of the slow log obtained in (1)

-- Register the blue reader endpoint and the green reader endpoint with a weighting of 10:1, for example.
+1. Register the Blue reader endpoint and the Green reader endpoint with a weighting such as 10:1.

-- (※) If weighted records cannot be used due to driver or implementation issues, you can address the issue by redirecting queries to the Green reader endpoint for only a portion of the application servers.
+1. (※) If weighted records cannot be used due to driver or implementation issues, address the issue by changing the query destination to the Green reader endpoint for only a portion of the application servers.

-- Change the reference back to the original reader endpoint and perform the B/G switch.
+1. Return the reference to the original reader endpoint and perform the B/G switch.

 1) Change the long_query_time in the v2 cluster slow log to 0 or 0.1